 The extension to Norton Barracks return on Tuesday 1st September 2009, but this time it ran as new Service 32B, with new Service 32A being introduced at the same time as an extension to Worcestershire Royal Hospital.
 Both of these new variations ran on Monday to Friday at peak-times only.

-In April 2012, First Midland Red won a Worcestershire Council Council contract to run Service 362 and Service 364 to Upton-on-Severn via Kempsey.
+In April 2012, First Midland Red won a Worcestershire Council Council contract to run Service 362 and Service 364 to Upton-upon-Severn via Kempsey.
 At this time, the St Peter's to Kempsey and Baynhall section of Service 32 was withdrawn throughout most of the day, with only three peak-time journeys remaining.

 On Sunday 10th April 2016 the City Centre to Ombersley Road section of the route was separated and became new Service 37, running over a slightly different route around the housing estate.
 One journey to Ombersley Road in each direction continues to run as Service 32 on schooldays to take school children to Bath Road for Blessed Edward Oldcorne Catholic College.
 This journey replaces a journey of Service 37 and is run using a double-deck vehicle.
-At the same time, Service 362 and Service 364 to Upton-on-Severn and Great Malvern was withdrawn, being partly replaced by Service 332 running at a reduced frequency of every two hours.
+At the same time, Service 362 and Service 364 to Upton-upon-Severn and Great Malvern was withdrawn, being partly replaced by Service 332 running at a reduced frequency of every two hours.
 To replace buses in Kempsey, certain Service 32 journeys were once again extended past St Peter's to Kempsey and Baynhall to give a 30-minute frequency on that section of the route.

 1 Between September 2004 and June 2005, Service 32 runs every 30-minutes over the whole route but is interworked with Service 32A to give a 15-minute frequency between Bevere and Broomhall Green.